Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Discussion

+Despite its dynamical stability when including quantum nuclear effects, DFT calculations indicate Fm$\overline{3}$m LuH$_{2.875}$N$_{0.125}$ at ambient pressures is 150 meV/atom above the convex hull \cite{sun2023effect, hao2023first} and therefore may need to be first synthesized at higher pressures or other processes.
+Previous work on nitridization properties of LuH$_3$ may prove useful for the successful synthesis of LuH$_{2.875-\delta}$N$_\epsilon$ structures with N in octahedral positions \cite{dierkes2017metals}.
+Recently, N-doped FCC LuH$_3$ with approximate stoichiometry LuH$_{2.83}$N$_{0.17}$ was synthesized and recovered to ambient conditions \cite{li2024stabilization} using one of the stabilization procedures we recommended above \cite{kataoka2022origin}.

-Finally, we comment on recent reported ARPES measurements on Lu-H-N \cite{liang2023observation}.
-While the flat band observed near E$_F$ is consistent with our predictions for Fm$\overline{3}$m Lu$_8$H$_{23}$N \cite{denchfield2024electronic}, we find flat bands near E$_F$ can be created in other nearby stoichiometries.
-One example is Lu$_{16}$H$_{47}$N (a stoichiometry also studied in Ref. \cite{hao2023first}) with an Im3m (space group 229) structure, whose electronic structure is unchanged from hole-doped LuH$_{3}$ aside from a flat nitrogen band also just under E$_F$ (Fig. \ref{fig:Lu16H47N}).
-The addition of further nitrogen to make Fm$\overline{3}$m Lu$_8$H$_{23}$N weakens enough Lu-H bonds to cause hybridization between this flat band and the hydrogen sublattice, thereby splitting it into three nearly-flat bands (of which the highest-energy one is mostly hydrogen-based).
-This illustrates the strong doping-dependence of LuH$_{3-x}$N$_y$ and the number of interesting phases that span LuH$_{3-x}$N$_y$.
+The flat band near $E_\text{F}$ observed in via ARPES measurements of Lu-H-N \cite{liang2023observation} is consistent with our predictions for Fm$\overline{3}$m LuH$_{2.875}$N$_{0.125}$ \cite{denchfield2024electronic}.
+However, we find flat bands near $E_\text{F}$ can be created in other stoichiometries.
+One example is Lu$_{16}$H$_{47}$N (see also Ref. \cite{hao2023first}) with an Im3m structure, whose electronic structure is unchanged from hole-doped LuH$_{3}$ aside from a flat nitrogen band just below $E_\text{F}$ (Fig. \ref{fig:Lu16H47N}).
+A comparison of the above composition to LuH$_{2.875}$N$_{0.125}$ \cite{denchfield2024electronic} and LuH$_{2.75}$N$_{0.25}$ \cite{fang2023assessing} illustrates the strong doping-dependence of the electronic structure of LuH$_{3-\delta}$N$_\epsilon$.